Gunfire In Mogadishu As Political Tensions Soar - UrduPoint

 "Myself, several other candidates, legislators and other protesting civilians survived a direct attempt to get rid of us," said former prime minister Hassan Ali Khaire.

+In an address to the nation Prime Minister Mohamed Hussein Roble said he was "deeply disappointed with what has happened in Mogadishu the past 24 hours.

-- 'Armed militiamen'- The government had warned the opposition against staging the protest, due to soaring cases of coronavirus in the city.
+" "I call on the people in Mogadishu to stand up against violence.
+We will not accept organised demonstrations led by armed men against the security forces." - 'Armed militiamen'- The government had warned the opposition against staging the protest, due to soaring coronavirus cases in the city.
 However the opposition coalition vowed to press on.

 The group is allied against Farmajo but includes candidates running individually for his job, including two of Somalia's former presidents.

-Farmajo was due to hold a meeting with regional leaders on Mogadishu on Friday in the latest bid to resolve the election impasse.
+Farmajo had been due to hold a meeting with regional leaders on Mogadishu on Friday in the latest bid to resolve the election impasse, however it did not take place.

 Tensions first erupted overnight, with both sides accusing the other of staging attacks.